8 Bike Shops in Philadelphia Where You Can Buy Gear, Get Repairs, and Take Classes

-Go here for: The unbeatable service plan: Every bike purchase comes with the assurance of lifetime service.
+Go here for: The unbeatable service plan: Every bike purchase comes with lifetime service assurance.

-Breakaway owner Glenn Krotick has a store stocked with the top bike brands like: Trek, Specialized, Felt, and Cervelo.
-Every bike purchase comes with what they call a “silver tune,” which is essentially lifetime service for the bike — as long as it’s still with its original owners.
-The second floor is a clever fitness facility with daily classes — you bring your bike, clip into a computerized system, and race your classmates.
-Despite some fancy racing models, commuter bikes remain the top sellers, confirmation that novices are more than welcome.
+Breakaway owner Glenn Krotick has a store stocked with the top bike brands, such as Trek, Specialized, and Cervelo.
+Every bike purchase comes with what they call a “silver tune,” which is essentially lifetime service for the bike (as long as it’s still with its original owners).
+The shop also provides RPM indoor cycling classes; you bring your bike, clip into a computerized system, and race your classmates.
+Despite some fancy racing models, commuter bikes remain the top sellers — confirmation that novices are more than welcome.